Admitted Student Next Steps – Summer Enrollment

 Accept your admission offer.
 Students admitted before May 1 to begin in the summer term must accept their offer by May 15.
 Students admitted after May 1 have three weeks (or until the start of the term) to accept.
 A nonrefundable $400 deposit will be required to accept your offer.
 The deposit will be applied toward first-semester fees and the housing contract fee (if you contract with University Residences).

-File a FAFSA as soon as possible.
-Students interested in financial aid for the summer 2017 term and the 2017-18 fall/spring academic terms should file both the 2016-17 and 2017-18 FAFSAs.
+File the 2019-20 Free Application for Federal Student Aid (FAFSA), which is available now.
 We strongly recommend that you use the FAFSA's data retrieval tool to transfer your IRS tax information directly into your FAFSA.

 May 5 is the priority deadline to apply for Learning Communities.
-The Learning Community application will be available beginning December 12.
 Spaces are limited and placement announcements are made in early June.